dentist using dental tool to check tooth sensitivity after filling

 Saliva is vital for protecting your teeth and gums against bacteria and cavities.
 When you don’t produce enough saliva, you suffer from a dry mouth and eventually cavities by the gum line.

-How to Prevent a Tooth Decay at Gum Line?
+How to Prevent Tooth Decay at the Gum Line?

 1. Brushing Teeth

 A simple activity like brushing your teeth twice a day can save you from so many dental issues.
-Brush your gum line along with your teeth in back and forth motion to make your mouth clean and bacteria-free.
+Brush your gum line along with your teeth in a back-and-forth motion to make your mouth clean and bacteria-free.

 2. Daily Flossing